JimMAllen/AlgorithmV2/README.md

 The system should include a mechanism for selecting interventions.
 This should be triggered by Algorithm 2.

-The system should select interventions based on their frequency and time delta.
+The system should select interventions based on their frequency and time delta (Jim: not clear what this is here!).
 The total score for each intervention should be calculated as a combination of these two factors.

 The selected intervention should be triggered with a 50% chance.
 The system should log the details of the intervention selection, including the current date and time, the selected situation, the selected intervention, and whether the intervention was triggered.